Category: Master’s Students

 On Thursday June 28th, the postgraduate representatives for the Section of Infectious Diseases and Immunity hosted a series of talks on careers entitled “The Bench and Beyond” followed by a summer party for the entire section, to celebrate the arrival of summer and provide a more laidback opportunity to network between research groups.

 After identifying a lack of speakers in careers outside of traditional bench science at other career sessions, speakers with connections to the section from a wide variety of careers were invited to attend.
 Some of the speakers had previously completed their PhDs or Post Docs in the section of Infectious Diseases and Immunity or currently work within the section.
+The talks were well attended, including not just students from our own section but also some from outside the department as we decided to advertise the talks to all Department of Medicine postgraduate students.
+Feedback from students was very positive, and one of the speakers even remarked that they had learned something!

 Workshop on Advanced Topics in Complex Networks

 A large amount of the research carried out at Imperial College is highly interdisciplinary in nature.
 The field of Network science is no exception to this.
 “Network scientists” study the behaviour of complex interconnected systems which are often represented mathematically by graphs or complex networks.
 Examples of these systems include: social networks, transportation networks, such as the London Underground, and even the vast network of neurons in our own brains.
 The disadvantage of working in such a multidisciplinary field is that individuals performing similar research can often become scattered across different departments in the college without any idea that others working on similar issues exist!
+Imperial College’s Networks Networking group was created as a way of bringing together those working on graph theory, complex networks and related subjects in different departments.

 St. Mary’s Summer Party